isovector/draconian-results/pho.md

 ### Fraser Health

-Fraser Health has restrictions in place for the [Fraser East Health Service Delivery Area (PDF,
+Fraser Health has restrictions in place for the Fraser East region:
-2MB)]:

 -   Abbotsford
 -   Agassiz